mdelobelle/obsidian_supercharged_links/README.md

 demo:
 https://youtu.be/eFkxECqBvvY

+## 4. Manage preset values based on the context of a file (fileClass)

-### define a class for a file and authorized fields for this class
+### 4.a Define a class for a file and authorized fields for this class

 a class file is basically a simple note the name of the file will be the name of the class